molnar-attila/introduction-to-prompting/slides/02-ai-tools-traction.md

-# Why AI Assisted Tools Are Gaining Traction in SDLC
+## AI Assisted Tools Are Gaining Traction in SDLC

 ---